 Learn to respond effectively to your students’ diverse learning needs and provide authentic, differentiated learning experiences that help students master the multidimensional skills required for success in the 21st century.
 Apply evidence-based and reflective practices to make informed decisions that will positively impact student learning.
 Design standards-based curriculum, instruction, and assessment that will help ensure that all students learn and achieve at the highest levels possible.

 While the MSED accelerated program is designed to be completed in 12-months, time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an enrollment advisor at 855-646-5286.
+For a personalized estimate of your time to completion, call an enrollment specialist at 855-646-5286.

 |Course Code||EDUC 6610||Course||Teacher as Professional||Credits||(3 sem. cr.)|